Dogs breed mixes have become popular pets for most pet enthusiast in the latest century.

 And if you can’t feel the waistline be ready to cut-off those servings.

-One cup or 1 and a half cup of dry kibble will prove to be sufficient for this dog mix.
+One cup or 1 and a half cup of dry kibble will prove sufficient for this dog mix.
 You should divide these portions into two.

 Frequent hydration for this dog will also be essential.
-Ensure that there is a supply of clean and fresh water throughout.
+Ensure that there is a supply of clean water throughout.

 What about treats?

 Treats are good for your dog, but they should never become your dog’s stable food.
 As a rule of thumb, treats should never take 10% of your dog’s calorific daily need.

 If the treats are causing your dog to gain weight, cut them off.

 Over and above consider consulting your vet on the best feeding guideline for this breed mix.